3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Our Approach

 \subsection{Data Preprocessing}

-Data processing is key step in our approach.
-The aim of this part is to find visual geometric words for 3D shape knowledge graph constructs, which includes three steps.
-1) We extract the rendered views from 3D model.
-Here, each 3D model can generate a set of images.
-2) We applied the image segmentation method to segment these rendered images.
-Each object will be segmented into a set of parts.
-Each part has a clear affiliation with the rendered image.
-3) We classify these parts to find the general information.
-The goal of this step is to find the geometric word.
-Each class can be seen as one geometry word.
-The center point is utilized to represent the geometric word.
+Data processing plays a pivotal role in our approach, focusing on the crucial task of identifying visual geometric words to construct the 3D shape knowledge graph.
+This process encompasses three distinct steps: 1) Extraction of Rendered Views: Starting with a 3D model, we extract multiple rendered views.
+Each 3D model generates a corresponding set of images.
+2) Image Segmentation: We apply an image segmentation technique to segment the rendered images.
+Each object is dissected into a collection of parts, with each part associated directly with its corresponding rendered image.
+3) Part Classification for Geometric Words: Subsequently, we classify these parts to extract essential information.
+The objective here is to discern the geometric words, with each class representing a distinct geometric word.
+The central point of each part serves as the representative of its associated geometric word.

-In the process, we focus on the 2D object segmentation method.
-Many classic 3D shape decomposition techniques or unsupervised 3D shape decomposition techniques \cite{liu2018physical}\cite{burgess2019monet}\cite{nguyen2019hologan} cannot be used to handle this problem.
-We do not find that there is an effective method that can provide object segmentation.
-Many traditional methods focus on semantic segmentation and 3D field segmentation, which is not suitable for our work.
-Thus, we build a new 3D shape segmentation dataset and apply the classic FCN model \cite{Kalogerakis_2017_CVPR} to train the segmentation model.

-The shape segmentation dataset is shown in Fig.\ref{fig:fig1}.
-The details of this dataset are shown in the supplemental files.
-We also published this dataset on GitHub\footnote{https://github.com/datar001/segmention-dataset}.
-We utilize the classic FCN model\cite{Kalogerakis_2017_CVPR} to train the object segmentation model.
-Here, we apply $4,940$ samples as the training data, $1,900$ samples as the validation data and $760$ samples as the testing data.
-Fig.\ref{fig:fig2} shows some segmentation results.

-In the training step, compared with other traditional segmentation models, the label information of each object does not need to be provided.
-We only provide the ground truth of segmentation.
-This means that the segmentation model trained by our dataset is a common segmentation model that can be utilized to segment any shape.
-Finally, we extract a set of shape parts for each rendered image or real image, as shown in Fig.\ref{fig:fig2}.
-Some popular segmentation methods are selected as the comparison methods.
-The related experimental results are shown in Table.\ref{table:table2}.

-The retrained model achieves the best performance.
-Based on these processes, we achieve a set of rendered images, shape parts and geometric words.
-Meanwhile, they have the clear relations.
-This information will help us to construct the 3D shape knowledge graph.
-Here, we need to note that the segmentation methods are only a preprocessing step.
-The performance of the segmentation method can influence the final retrieval and classification results.
-Other segmentation methods can also be used in this work.
-Here, we only select the best performance of the method for the next work.